zubinchopra/portaldocs/portal-sdk/generated/top-editscopeless-forms.md

 ```

-Other CSS classes are in the following list.
+Other blade styling css classes, like the ones in the following list, allow the blade to be used as a canvas.

 * msportalfx-docking-header
 * msportalfx-docking-body